 Outcome: Continued to monitor CRP land now available.
 Also tracked fallow acreage suitable to return to production.
+CRP acreage not going back into production quickly.
+Will address in CEDS rewrite in 2023.

-Build and strengthen distribution systems across Aroostook/Washington counties to east coast markets.
+Build and strengthen distribution systems across Aroostook/Washington counties to local and east coast markets.